windelbouwman/ppci/readme.rst

 About
 =====

-The pure-python-compiler-infrastructure (ppci) is a compiler suite written in pure python.
-You can use it to compile sources written in a custom language (c3) to machine code.
+The ppci project is a compiler suite written entirely in python.
+The project contains everything from language front-end to code generation.
+As an example, it contains a front-end for the c3 language which was inspired by c and c2.

 The project contains the following:

 - Language front-ends: Brainfuck, C3
 - Various code optimizers